researcherben/structural-simulation-toolkit/sst_tutorial/Tutorial/Example00.md

             //
             bool clockTick(SST::Cycle_t cycle);

             // Shared documentation macros.
             //
             SST_ELI_DOCUMENT_PARAMS(
                 { "debug", "Debug location:  (0: NONE, 1: STDOUT, 2: STDERR, 3: FILE)", "0" },
                 { "clock", "Component clock rate", "1GHz" },
                 { "clockTicks", "Number of times the handler is called before ending.", "10" }
             )

             SST_ELI_REGISTER_COMPONENT(
                 ExampleComponent,                       // Class name
                 "example",                              // Library name (the *.so)
-                "ExampleComponent",                     // Named use to reference the component.
+                "ExampleComponent",                     // Name used to reference the component.
 This can be
                                                         // whatever you want it to be and will be referenced
                                                         // in the python configuration file.
                 SST_ELI_ELEMENT_VERSION( 1, 0, 0 ),     // Version number